Astrophysics (Index)About

 (the first red-giant phase of post-main-sequence stellar evolution)

-The term red-giant branch (RGB) is a grouping of stars (RGB stars) on the H-R diagram (HRD) that form a line on the diagram, leading away from the main sequence, consisting of stars in a phase of their evolution (RGB phase) that is after the main sequence phase.
-The grouping constitutes some of the red giants (i.e., very bright, reddish stars).
+The term red-giant branch (RGB) is a grouping of stars (RGB stars) on the H-R diagram (HRD) that form a line on the diagram, leading away from the main sequence, consisting of stars in a phase of their evolution (RGB phase) that follows its main-sequence phase, i.e., during its post-main-sequence evolution.
+The grouping constitutes some of the red giants, i.e., very bright, reddish stars.

 (star type,stellar evolution,H-R diagram)